South Carolina Investment

 3. Do I need my own immigration lawyer to prepare and file my immigrant investor (I-526 and I-829) petitions?

-No. Every foreign investor who invests with CCFI shall enter into a separate representation agreement with CCFI’s designated attorney, a highly qualified and experienced member of the American Immigration Lawyers Association (AILA).
+Every foreign investor who invests with CCFI shall enter into a separate representation agreement with either an attorney recommended by CCFI or with another attorney approved by CCFI.

 The designated attorney shall prepare the I-526 Petition for you as a Foreign National Investor.
 Upon approval of the Petition, the appointed designated Immigration Attorney can prepare your Applications for Conditional Permanent Residency.
 Before the end of the two year Conditional Permanent Residency, the appointed designated Immigration Attorney can prepare for you the Immigrant Petition to Remove the Conditions of your Permanent Residency; the final step necessary for you to obtain unconditional Permanent Residency.